Anjali-Kundar/Coffee-Sales-Analysis-Dashboard-Excel-/README.md

-Project Title
+Project Title:
 Coffee Sales Analysis Dashboard

 This project involves creating a comprehensive dashboard to analyze coffee sales data.
 The dashboard allows users to visualize and interact with various aspects of sales performance, including trends, product performance, and regional sales.

 Features
-1) Data Preparation:
+Data Preparation:
+XLOOKUP: Use XLOOKUP for advanced data retrieval and lookup operations.
-   Use INDEX MATCH formulas to retrieve and match data across different sheets.
+INDEX MATCH: Utilize INDEX MATCH for more flexible data matching across sheets.
-   Apply multiplication formulas to calculate sales totals.
+Sales Calculation: Apply multiplication formulas to compute total sales.
-   Utilize multiple IF functions to handle complex conditions.
+Conditional Logic: Use multiple IF functions to manage complex conditions.

-2) Data Formatting:
+Data Formatting:
-   Format dates and numbers to ensure consistent presentation.
+Date Formatting: Standardize date formats for consistency.
+Number Formatting: Format numbers for improved readability.
-   Check for and remove any duplicate entries.
+Duplicate Handling: Identify and remove duplicate entries.

-3) Table Management:
+Table Management:
-   Convert data ranges into structured tables for better data management.
+Convert Range to Table: Transform data ranges into structured tables for better organization.

-4) Pivot Tables and Charts:
+Pivot Tables and Charts:
-   Create and format PivotTables and PivotCharts to summarize and visualize data.
+Create and Format: Build PivotTables and PivotCharts to summarize and visualize data effectively.

+Interactive Elements:
-   Insert and format timelines for tracking sales over time.
+Insert Timeline: Add timelines to track sales trends over time and format them accordingly.
-   Add and format slicers for interactive data filtering.
+Insert Slicers: Add slicers to enable interactive data filtering and format them as needed.

-5) Building the Dashboard:
+Building the Dashboard:
-   Assemble the various elements into a cohesive and interactive dashboard.
+Assemble: Combine all elements into a comprehensive and interactive dashboard.